Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Book/Chapter 4.md

 This method is called the _substitution method_ because you substitute your guessed solution into the recurrence for smaller inputs as part of the inductive step.

+### Using the Substitution Method to Establish Bounds

+The substitution method can be used to establish either an upper bound or a lower bound for a recurrence.
+It is generally advisable to prove one bound at a time.
+For instance, you might first prove an $O$-bound and then prove an $\Omega$-bound; together, these yield a $\Theta$-bound (as seen in Theorem 3.1 in the textbook).